FlyInkTV/FlyInkStream-Engine/README.md

 * all the Golang-based dependencies listed into the [go.mod file](go.mod), which are all released under either the MIT license, BSD 3-Clause license or Apache License 2.0.
 * hls.js, released under the [Apache License 2.0](https://github.com/video-dev/hls.js/blob/master/LICENSE).
-* mediamtx-rpicamera, which is released under the same license of _MediaMTX_ but includes some [third-party dependencies](https://github.com/bluenviron/mediamtx-rpicamera?tab=readme-ov-file#license).
+* FlyInkStream-Engine-rpicamera, which is released under the same license of _flyinkstream_ but includes some [third-party dependencies](https://github.com/bluenviron/FlyInkStream-Engine-rpicamera?tab=readme-ov-file#license).

 ## Specifications